 There aren’t many tiny houses that venture up into this width due to the challenges of transporting the trailer.
 Forget about the added, more expensive permits and the need for an escort vehicle, the trailer is just much more difficult to move.
 Simple tasks like stopping for gas or navigating local roads can be a real challenge.

 Now that you have determined the width of your house, you need to determine the width of the trailer.
 You must remember that everything on your home is included in that tiny house trailer width.
 Your outside sheathing, outside siding, door and window trim, drip edge and roof overhang all must be included in that 102”.
 We get asked a lot about why our standard trailers have a recommended width of 96” when the legal limit is 102”.
 The answer is that if we built our trailers to 102", you would surely be wider than that by the time you were done with your house.

 As a rule of thumb, you typically want your trailer to be about 6” narrower than your house.
 However, if your design calls for larger overhangs or perhaps a narrower siding, a different trailer width may be appropriate.

 There are always other options for going a little bigger.
 Go longer instead of wider.
-Look at collapsible and convertible furniture that fold away when not in use.
+Also, look at collapsible and convertible furniture that fold away when not in use.
 This can free up space for movement and activities.

-Published on 6/30/2021.
+Published on 7/18/2023.
 Published in Tiny House Trailers & Towing.